SEAL-IIT-KGP/TWINSSE/README.md

 make clean_all
 ```

-The use can manually flush the Redis server (storing the database) using the following sequence of commands (includes commands to execute in the Redis CLI).
+The user can manually flush the Redis server using the following sequence of commands (includes commands to execute in the Redis CLI).

 ```bash
 $ redis-cli